Victim’s dad warns Dylann Roof: ‘Your creator … he’s coming for you’

-Roof is expected to receive the death penalty — as recommended by the jury — for killing nine people at a historically black church in Charleston in 2015.
+Roof on Wednesday was formally sentenced to death — as recommended by the jury — for killing nine people at a historically black church in Charleston, South Carolina, in 2015.

-He will become the first federal hate-crime defendant to be sentenced to death, a Justice Department spokesman said.
+He is the first federal hate-crime defendant to be sentenced to death, a Justice Department spokesman said.
+He has 14 days to appeal his sentence.

-US District Judge Richard Gergel granted Roof’s request to allow standby counsel to assist him in Wednesday’s sentencing hearing.
-Roof had chosen to represent himself during the penalty phase.
+Roof had indicated he wanted to speak at the sentencing hearing, but he didn’t.

-Roof also indicated he would like to speak at Wednesday’s hearing, but he won’t get that chance before hearing from those whose loved ones he stole.
+Instead he listened to a long line of people whose loved ones he stole.
 More than one family member took issue with the defendant failing to make eye contact with them.

 “Dylann … Dylann!
 I know you can hear me,” said Janet Scott, Tywanza Sanders’ aunt.
 “Even as (Tywanza) knelt there and asked you why you were doing this, he was showing you love.
 He was showing you that one last chance, but you chose not to instead.”